SupportTools/website/blog/content/post/resizing-longhorn-block-volumes-rke2-dell-r720xd-3tb-sas.md

 kubectl patch persistentvolumeclaim my-volume -p '{"spec":{"resources":{"requests":{"storage":"100Gi"}}}}'
 ```

-NOTE: It may take a few minutes for the volume to resize and to reflect the new size in the Longhorn UI.
-You may need to restart the pod that uses the volume for the new size to be reflected in the pod.
+NOTE: The volume may take a few minutes to resize and reflect the new size in the Longhorn UI.
+You should restart the pod that uses the volume for the new size to be reflected in the pod.

 ## References